BJaco13/Mock_Band_Website/README.md

 I used HTML, CSS, Bootstrap, Python & Django to code this website.

-It has a navagation bar that will allow you to vie wthe following pages:
+It has a navagation bar that will allow you to view the following pages:
 * Home
 * Products Page
 * About